★★★★ out of ★★★★★

 Directed by Jacob Gentry.

-Broadcast Signal Intrusion is a look in to the not-too-distant past replete with analog phones, answering machines, chat rooms, and scads of VHS tapes.
+Broadcast Signal Intrusion is a throwback to the not-too-distant past replete with analog phones, answering machines, chat rooms, and scads of VHS tapes.
 James (Harry Shum, Glee), a film technician who converts analog VHS to DVD, stumbles across true madness and evil.
 As a part of his exceptionally mundane existence, James is in the process of transferring TV news clips from 1987, and the clips are interrupted by a horrifying Devo-like woman robotically gyrating while internet dial-up screeches, bloops, and bleeps flood the tape.

 James is rightly convinced that the tape clearly has something to say.
 The images are discordant and harsh and stick to James’ already fragile psyche.
 After a couple cyber-visits to his local message board he discovers that the images he’s wandered across are part of a hush-hush FBI investigation known as the Sal-E Sparks Incident.
 Sal-E (or Sally) Sparks was a fictitious 1980s TV show involving a robotic woman living with a quintessentially 1980s nuclear fam’.